xkl1bur/scrapy-script/README.md

 # Overview

-Scrapyscript provides a minimalist interface for invoking Scrapy directly from your code.
+Fork: Modified from https://github.com/jschnurr/scrapyscript'.
+Scrapy-script provides a minimalist interface for invoking Scrapy directly from your code.
 Define Jobs that include your spider and any object you would like to pass to the running spider, and then pass them to an instance of Processor which will block, run the spiders, and return a list